 ‘But more important than what I did during the year is what God did.
 Through me, I hope he demonstrated his love to many people.
 He challenged me deeply to act justly, love mercy and walk humbly in all areas of my life.
 Perhaps most importantly, through my mistakes, he showed me that he loves me in my failures and in my shortcomings, as well as in my successes and my joys.

-‘I would wholeheartedly recommend a trek to anyone who wants to serve God and his people, to explore another part of the world, and to use their gifts to bless others.
+‘I would wholeheartedly recommend a short term mission to anyone who wants to serve God and his people, to explore another part of the world, and to use their gifts to bless others.
 My advice would be that you aim to bless your fellow missionaries (who are often tired and in need of encouragement,) and that you go with an open heart and an open mind.
 May God bless you!’

 Find out more about our Teaching English ministry